SeaQL/seaql.github.io/SeaORM/docs/06-write-test/02-mock.md

 To ensure the correctness of your application logic you can also validate the transaction log in the mock database.

-> Checkout how we write unit test for the paginator API [here](https://github.com/SeaQL/sea-orm/blob/master/src/executor/paginator.rs#L159).
+Checkout how we write unit tests using mock connection [here](https://github.com/SeaQL/sea-orm/blob/master/src/executor/paginator.rs#L159).

 ## Mocking Query Result